pkumar2991/DSA/Tree/Problems.md

 ```
 5. Replace the data of deepest node with the data of the node that need to be deleted and then delete the deepest node

-`Instead of deleting the node we could replace the data with the deepest node and remove the deepest node.
-This approach will not disturb the hierarchy of the existing tree after deleting the deepest node.
+*Instead of deleting the node we could replace the data with the deepest node and delete the deepest node.
+This approach will not disturb the hierarchy of the existing tree after deleting the deepest node.*
-`

 ```java
 void deleteNode(Node root, int data) {
 	Node nodeTobeDeleted = findNode(root, data);